WTOM-TV (Lansing, Michigan): WTOM-TV

 In late July, a complete reorganization of Inland was announced.
 A temporary receiver, John L. Mayer, was appointed to manage the station's affairs during reorganization, and he outlined plans to boost WTOM-TV's effective radiated power to 200,000 watts.
 Mayer was named permanent receiver in September; by the start of October, however, WTOM-TV was being reported as operating on a day-to-day basis while negotiations with creditors were made as to a potential sale of channel 54.
 One potential buyer, shopping center owner Francis J. Corr, paid operating expenses for seven days while he considered a bid, but he ultimately opted against buying the television station, and he withdrew the offer over the weekend of October 6–7, prompting it to go dark.
 At the time of its closure, WTOM-TV had $120,000 of unpaid bills and was $15,000 in arrears on federal and state taxes.
 It was the 66th television station—and 62nd UHF outlet—to suspend operations.

 In January 1959, the FCC announced that WTOM-TV's license had expired without being renewed.
-The call letters were then claimed on March 16 by a new station being built at Cheboygan, WTOM-TV.
+The call letters were then claimed on March 16 by a new station being built at Cheboygan, Michigan.